Graph Homomorphism, Monotone Classes and Bounded Pathwidth: Locally Constrained Homomorphisms

-\begin{proof} We claim {\sc LBHom}, {\sc LSHom} and {\sc LIHom} are \NP-complete for $r$-subdivisions of subcubic graphs for any integer $r$.
-We will use that all three problems remain \NP-complete where $G$ is subcubic and $H$ is $K_4$ \cite{CFHPT15}.
-In addition let $X$ be the set of vertices of $G^r$ that also appear in $G$ and let $Z$ be the vertices of $K_4^r$ that also appear in $K_4$.
+\begin{lemma} {\sc Locally Bijective Homomorphism} satisfies C3. \end{lemma} \begin{proof} We claim {\sc LBHom} is \NP-complete for $r$-subdivisions of subcubic graphs for any integer $r$.
+Let $X$ be the set of vertices of $G^r$ that also appear in $G$ and let $Z$ be the vertices of $K_4^r$ that also appear in $K_4$.
+We claim: